Ford Thunderbird (first generation)

 The first generation of the Ford Thunderbird is a two-seat convertible produced by Ford for the 1955 to the 1957 model years, the first 2-seat Ford since 1938.
 It was developed in response to the 1953 Motorama display at the New York Auto Show, which showed the Chevrolet Corvette.
 The Corvette in turn was developed in response to the popularity of European sports cars among Americans.

 Dubbed a "a personal car of distinction" by Ford, this appellation was also used by the motoring press at the time.
 The car built upon the heritage of the bespoke roadsters of the 1930s, yet was constructed largely of existing components, marking the first step toward the evolution of the personal luxury car as a mass market segment in the United States.
-While light weight for its era and fitted with a standard V8 engine, the Thunderbird focused more on driver comfort than speed, and was not a direct rival to either the Corvette or European sports cars.
+While lightweight for its era and fitted with a standard V8 engine, the Thunderbird focused more on driver comfort than speed, and was not a direct rival to either the Corvette or European sports cars.
 The Thunderbird proved more suited to the American market than the Corvette, with sales of 16,155, versus 674 Corvettes in 1955.
 This remained the only two-seat convertible Thunderbird until the eleventh-generation was unveiled in 2002.
 The design of this generation of the Ford Thunderbird was the direct inspiration for the German Auto Union 1000 Sp.